 1. Arizona Community Farmers Markets

-Truly a network of farmers markets, the Arizona Community Farmers Markets can be found in Ahwatukee, Anthem, Carefree, Goodyear, Phoenix, Sun City and Scottsdale.
-Each market offers seasonal produce, natural meat and dairy products, local foods, and more.
+A true network of farmers markets, the Arizona Community Farmers Markets appears in Ahwatukee, Anthem, Carefree, Goodyear, Phoenix, Sun City and Scottsdale.
+Each market offers seasonal produce, natural meat and dairy products, local foods, and more edibles and ingredients.
 There are bath and beauty products available at some of the markets as well.

 Locations: Ahwatukee, Anthem, Buckeye, Carefree, Goodyear, Phoenix, Scottsdale, Sun City